RendleLabs/Beeline/README.md

 codegen instead of the Writer funcs, and probably some other stuff that I don't even know about because I'm an imposter (don't tell anyone).

+### You need to know in advance the maximum size of the JSON for a row

+It's using buffers from `ArrayPool<T>` so it needs to know how big to make them.

 ### I haven't even benchmarked this yet

 That's the next thing on my list, promise.